 We expect you to have a desire to bring your point of view to a wider audience in the debate on social inequality among children and young people.
 We also hope that you want to explore and implement new ways of tackling societal problems and are committed to activating your own networks to take action.

-We will notify all applicants on 8 April 2019.
-The first meeting of Sitra Lab will take place on 26 April 2019.
-Between 25 and 30 participants will be selected to form a group combining different points of view and organisational backgrounds, diverse forms of expertise and mutually complementary implementation skills.
+The first meeting of Sitra Lab took place on 26 April 2019.
+30 participants were selected to form a group combining different points of view and organisational backgrounds, diverse forms of expertise and mutually complementary implementation skills.

 Sitra Lab 2019